Exporting to a TMX File

 var exporter = new TranslationMemoryExporter(tm.LanguageDirection);

-Note that the TranslationMemoryExporter object requires the TM language direction as parameter.
-Like a TM, a TMX file too, is bilingual with a dedicated language direction, which will match the TM language direction.
-That is why you need to provide the TM language direction when creating a new TranslationMemoryExporter object.
+Note that the TranslationMemoryExporter object requires the TM language direction.
+Like a TM, a TMX file is bilingual and uses a language direction that must match the TM direction.
+Pass the TM language direction when you create the exporter.

 exporter.ChunkSize = 20;

-Note that the default chunk size is 50 (DefaultTranslationUnitChunkSize), the maximum chunk size is 200 (MaxTranslationUnitChunkSize).
+The default chunk size is 50 (DefaultTranslationUnitChunkSize), and the maximum is 200 (MaxTranslationUnitChunkSize).

 exporter.BatchExported += new EventHandler<BatchExportedEventArgs>(this.exporter_BatchExported);